Hundreds Of Amazon Employees Criticize Firms Climate Stance - UrduPoint

 Hundreds Of Amazon Employees Criticize Firm's Climate Stance

-Hundreds of Amazon employees openly criticized the online retail giant's environmental record, in violation of the company's communications policy

-San Francisco, (UrduPoint / Pakistan Point News - 27th Jan, 2020 ) :Hundreds of Amazon employees openly criticized the online retail giant's environmental record, in violation of the company's communications policy.
+San Francisco, (UrduPoint / Pakistan Point News - 27th Jan, 2020 ) :Hundreds of Amazon employees Sunday openly criticized the online retail giant's environmental record, defying the company's communications policy.

-More than 300 signed a Medium blog post by Amazon Employees for Climate Justice (AECJ), which is pushing the company to go further in its climate change mitigation plan which was announced with great publicity in September.
+More than 300 signed a Medium blog post by Amazon Employees for Climate Justice (AECJ), which is pushing the company to go further in its climate change mitigation plan announced in September.

 Group members have publicly criticized the company, and some have been warned that they could be fired.